 c) Information on any discussions, meetings or correspondence with a school regarding the complaint.

 Complaint Resolution Procedures

-- Referral – Complaints against schools should be referred to the District’s Federal/ State Programs Office: Ms. Susan McCrone, Acting Chief Division of Federal Programs Pennsylvania Department of Education 333 Market Street, 7th Floor Harrisburg, PA 17126-0333
+- Referral – Complaints against schools should be referred to the District’s Federal/ State Programs Office: Ms. Susan McCrone, Division Chief, of Federal Programs Pennsylvania Department of Education 333 Market Street, 7th Floor Harrisburg, PA 17126-0333

 - Notice to School – The Federal/State Programs Office will notify the school Superintendent and Principal that a complaint has been received.
 A copy of the complaint will be given to the Superintendent and Principal with directions given for the Principal to respond.

 - Investigation – After receiving the Principal’s response, the Federal/State Programs Office, along with the Superintendent, will determine whether further investigation is necessary.
 If necessary, the Federal/State Programs Director and the Superintendent may do an onsite investigation at the school.

 - Opportunity to Present Evidence – The Federal/State Programs Director may provide for the complainant and the Principal to present evidence.

 - Report and Recommended Resolution – Once the Federal/State Programs Director has completed the investigation and the taking of evidence, a report will be prepared with a recommendation for resolving the complaint.
 The report will give the name of the party bringing the complaint, the nature of the complaint, a summary of the investigation, the recommended resolution and the reasons for the recommendation.
 Copies of the report will be issued to all parties involved.
 The recommended resolution will become effective upon issuance of the report.

 - Follow Up – The Federal/State Programs Director and the Superintendent will ensure that the resolution of the complaint is implemented.